 Set up your self-hosted model infrastructure

-Tier: For a limited time, Ultimate.
-On October 17, 2024, Ultimate with GitLab Duo Enterprise.
-Offering: Self-managed Status: Beta
+Tier: Ultimate with GitLab Duo Enterprise - Start a trial Offering: Self-managed Status: Beta

 History